William Johnson (judge): Federalism jurisprudence

 In 1813, the Court of Appeals of Virginia, the state's highest court at the time, refused to follow the U.S. Supreme Court's decision in Fairfax v.
-Hunter's Lessee (a case that Johnson had dissented in), arguing that the Supreme Court's appellate power did not extend to their court.
+Hunter's Lessee, a case in which Johnson had dissented, by arguing that the Supreme Court's appellate power did not extend to its court.
 In that case, the Supreme Court, using powers bestowed to it in the Judiciary Act of 1789, held that Virginia had improperly divested a family of title and reversed the state court.
 In 1816, the Supreme Court answered the defiance of the Court of Appeals of Virginia in Martin v.
 Hunter's Lessee.
 In Martin, Justice Joseph Story wrote for a unanimous court that "the appellate power of the United States does extend to cases pending in the State courts, and that the 25th section of the judiciary act, which authorizes the exercise of this jurisdiction in the specified cases by a writ of error, is supported by the letter and spirit of the Constitution."

-The opinion written by Story frustrated Johnson's wish for a more "forceful assertion of Federal authority".
+The opinion written by Story frustrated Johnson's wish for a more "forceful assertion of Federal authority."
 In a concurring opinion, Johnson wrote that the Supreme Court was "constituted by the voice of the union, and when decisions take place which nothing but a spirit to give ground and harmonize can reconcile, [the Supreme Court's voice] is the superior claim upon the comity of the state tribunals."
-Johnson further expanded on federalism, stating that:
+Johnson further expanded on federalism by stating that:

 Johnson also joined two other landmark decisions on federalism.
 In 1819, he joined a unanimous Court in McCulloch v.
 Maryland, a case that struck down an attempt by the Maryland General Assembly to tax the Second Bank of the United States.
 McCulloch established that states could not interfere with the federal government's execution of constitutional powers and that the Necessary and Proper Clause gives Congress implied powers that are not enumerated in the U.S. Constitution.
 Two years later, in 1821, Johnson joined the unanimous opinion written by Chief Justice Marshall in Cohens v.
 Virginia, which held that the Supreme Court had the ability to review state criminal proceedings.